andyzhangx/demo/windows/azuredisk/README.md

 ## Dynamic Provisioning for Azure disk mount on Windows Server version 1709
-#### Attention:
+#### Note:
+1. The Windows agent node set up by acs-engine uses https://github.com/Azure/kubernetes, which contains more features than [upstream](https://github.com/kubernetes/kubernetes), e.g. azure disk & file on Windows features are available from [v1.7.2](https://github.com/Azure/kubernetes/tree/acs-v1.7.2-1), while these two features are avaiable from v1.9.0 in [upstream](https://github.com/kubernetes/kubernetes)

-Azure disk mount feature on Windows is avalable from version >= [v1.7.2](https://github.com/Azure/kubernetes/tree/acs-v1.7.2-1), with the exception that **v1.8.0, v1.8.1, v1.8.2** does not support this feature.
+2. Azure disk mount feature on Windows is avalable from version >= [v1.7.2](https://github.com/Azure/kubernetes/tree/acs-v1.7.2-1), with the exception that **v1.8.0, v1.8.1, v1.8.2** does not support this feature.
 And this feature is only supported on `Windows Server version 1709` (`"agentWindowsSku": "Datacenter-Core-1709-with-Containers-smalldisk"`), please note that there is a **breaking change** for Windows container running on 1709, only container tag with `1709` keyword could run on 1709, e.g.
 ```
 microsoft/aspnet:4.7.1-windowsservercore-1709
 microsoft/windowsservercore:1709